rlwhall/CLASSIC_DRI_Tutorial/README.md

   </a>
 </p>

-Technical support for the configuration and delivery of the *Empowering Women in Environmental Sciences: Contextual Tutorial for Digital Research Infrastructure* in-person workshops was graciously provided by Ross Dickson at ACENET. https://ace-net.ca/
+Technical support for the configuration and delivery of the *Empowering Women in Environmental Sciences: Contextual Tutorial for Digital Research Infrastructure* in-person workshop was graciously provided by Ross Dickson at ACENET. https://ace-net.ca/

 <p align="center">
   <a href="https://ace-net.ca/">